aryansharma1409/clone-pw-skills/README.md

-PW Skills Landing Page
+**PW Skills – Responsive Landing Page**

-A responsive and modern landing page inspired by PW Skills, built using HTML and Tailwind CSS.
-This project focuses on clean UI design, responsiveness, and practical frontend development practices.
+A clean, modern, and fully responsive landing page inspired by PW Skills, developed using HTML5 and Tailwind CSS.
+This project demonstrates strong fundamentals in frontend development, responsive UI design, and utility-first CSS architecture.

-🚀 Features
+✨ Key Highlights

-Fully responsive navigation bar
+Responsive navigation bar with mobile-first design

-Mobile-friendly hamburger menu
+Clean and professional UI using Tailwind CSS

-Clean and minimal UI using Tailwind CSS
+Optimized layout for desktop, tablet, and mobile screens

-Optimized layout for all screen sizes
+Structured HTML with reusable utility classes

-Professional landing page structure
+Fast load time using CDN-based Tailwind setup

-🛠️ Tech Stack
+🧰 Technology Stack

-HTML5
+HTML5 – Semantic and accessible markup

-Tailwind CSS (CDN)
+Tailwind CSS – Utility-first CSS framework

-Responsive Web Design
+Responsive Web Design – Mobile, tablet & desktop friendly

-📸 Preview
+📌 Project Overview

-The project includes:
+This project focuses on building a real-world landing page layout while maintaining:

-Header with logo and navigation
+Design consistency

-Hero section with branding image
+Code readability

-Content image section
+Scalability for future features

-Footer with copyright information
+It is ideal for showcasing frontend fundamentals and UI design skills in a professional portfolio.